 Through the Better Buildings Alliance, members in different market sectors work with the U.S. Department of Energy's (DOE) exceptional network of research and technical experts to develop and deploy innovative, cost-effective, energy-saving solutions that lead to better technologies, more profitable businesses, and better buildings in which we work, shop, eat, stay, and learn.
 Join today to start saving energy in your commercial buildings.

-The 2012 Annual Report reviews Better Buildings Alliance accomplishments for the year, highlights examples of members in action, and outlines plans for the current year.
+View the recently published 2013 Annual Report, which reviews Better Buildings Alliance accomplishments for the year, highlights examples of members in action, and outlines plans for the current year.